 Not only this, but the political, social, and technological aspects are also taken into consideration for the next budget preparations so that no area is unattended.

-It is pertinent to know that the professional approach towards operating budget devising is to not forget the budget constraints which your business may face due to any reason.
-That reason may not be always inflation but the downwards change in sales trends/decline in revenues and market demand and supply fluctuations.
+It is pertinent to know that the professional approach towards operating budget devising is to not forget the budget constraints that your business may face due to any reason.
+That reason may not be always inflation but the downward change in sales trends/decline in revenues and market demand and supply fluctuations.

 Though, the expenses can be both operating and non-operating in nature and fixed as well as a variable in the phenomenon.
 Whereas the expenditure is further divisible into the expenses and capital expenditures.
 The information mentioned below would make it clearer.